-LARES is an ASI laser-ranged satellite launched in 2012 aimed at performing tests of General Relativity and measurements of space-geodesy and Earth science.

-LARES (LAser RElativity Satellite) is an ASI laserranged satellite launched in 2012 with VEGA.
-The spherical satellite is made of a single high-density Tungsten alloy to minimize its non-gravitational orbital perturbations.
-Its surface-to-mass ratio is by far the smallest among all artificial satellites, making LARES the densest known orbiting object in the Solar System.
-The high precision measurements of its orbit are achieved thanks to the very precise measurements of its position provided by SLR (Satellite Laser Ranging).
-The satellite is covered with 92 retroreflectors distributed on its spherical surface for precise satellite laser-ranging.
-It is aimed at testing Einstein's theory of General Relativity and in particular at performing an accurate test of framedragging.
-Frame-dragging is an intriguing phenomenon of General Relativity: in Einstein's gravitational theory the inertial frames, which can only be defined locally according to the equivalence principle, have no fixed direction with respect to the distant stars but are instead dragged by the currents of mass-energy such as the rotation of a body, e.g., the rotation of the Earth (the axes of the local inertial frames are determined in General Relativity by local test-gyroscopes).
-Through the scientific analysis of the laser-ranging data combined with the ones given by the LAGEOS (NASA) and LAGEOS-2 (ASI-NASA) satellites, the LARES mission provided in 2019 a measurement of framedragging with approximately 2% accuracy.
-The LARES data are exploited also for other tests of fundamental physics, such as a test of the weak equivalence principle, or uniqueness of free fall, and for determinations of space geodesy and Earth science.
-The LARES science mission is a collaboration between ASI, Lecce, Roma Sapienza University, Maryland, Texas at Austin, Yerevan State, Oxford Universities and Helmholtz Centre-GFZ of Potsdam.
+LARES is an ASI laser-ranged satellite launched in 2012 aiming at performing tests of General Relativity and measurements for space geodesy and Earth science.
+116 LARES (LAser Relativity Satellite) is an ASI laser-ranged spherical passive satellite launched in 2012 with VEGA.
+It is made up of a single highdensity Tungsten alloy to minimize the non-gravitational orbital perturbations acting on it.
+Its area-to-mass ratio is by far the smallest among all artificial satellites, making LARES the densest known orbiting object in the Solar System.
+An high-precision determination of its orbit is achieved thanks to the very precise range measurements provided by Satellite Laser Ranging (SLR), the satellite being covered with 92 retroreflectors distributed on its surface.
+Its main purpose is enable precise tests of Einstein's theory of General Relativity, in particular of framedragging.
+Frame-dragging is an intriguing phenomenon of General Relativity: in Einstein's gravitational theory the inertial frames, which can only be defined locally according to the Equivalence Principle, have no fixed direction with respect to the distant stars but are instead dragged by the currents of mass-energy such as the rotation of a body, e.g., the rotation of the Earth (the axes of local inertial frames are determined in General Relativity by local test gyroscopes).
+The worldwide SLR measurements of LARES are coordinated by the International Laser Ranging Service (ILRS).
+Through the analysis of the SLR data, combined with the ones of LAGEOS (NASA) and LAGEOS-2 (ASI-NASA) satellites, the LARES science mission provided in 2019 a measurement of framedragging with an approximately 2% accuracy.
+Independent analyses performed at INAF-IAPS confirmed and strengthened this result.
+The LARES data are exploited also for other fundamental physics tests, such as verifying the Weak Equivalence Principle, or uniqueness of free fall, and for space geodesy and Earth science.
+The LARES science mission is a collaboration between ASI, Centro Fermi Roma, the Universities of Lecce, Roma Sapienza, Maryland, Texas at Austin, Yerevan State, Oxford, and Helmholtz Centre Potsdam - GFZ German Research Centre for Geosciences.